teamplanes/dashbored/docs/README.md

 ![Top Language][language]
 ![License][license]

-Dashbored is a Gasby plugin that creates **boring**\* data dashboards using simple configuration.
+Dashbored is a Gatsby plugin that creates **boring**\* data dashboards using simple configuration.
 It's quick and painless and allows you to focus on the data fetching and queries rather than UI.

 **\* Static.**